 Finasteride is contraindicated for use in women who are or may become pregnant.
 Finasteride is a Type II 5α-reductase inhibitor that prevents conversion of testosterone to 5α-dihydrotestosterone (DHT), a hormone necessary for normal development of male genitalia.
 In animal studies, Finasteride caused abnormal development of external genitalia in male fetuses.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the male fetus.

 In an embryo-fetal development study, pregnant rats received Finasteride during the period of major organogenesis (gestation days 6 to 17).
-At maternal doses of oral Finasteride approximately 1 to 684 times the recommended human dose (RHD) of 1 mg/day (based on AUC at animal doses of 0.1 to 100 mg/kg/day) there was a dose-dependent increase in hypospadias that occurred in 3.6 to 100% of male offspring.
+At maternal doses of oral Finasteride approximately 0.1 to 86 times the maximum recommended human dose (MRHD) of 5 mg/day (based on AUC at animal doses of 0.1 to 100 mg/kg/day) there was a dose-dependent increase in hypospadias that occurred in 3.6 to 100% of male offspring.
 Exposure multiples were estimated using data from nonpregnant rats.
 Days 16 to 17 of gestation is a critical period in male fetal rats for differentiation of the external genitalia.
-At oral maternal doses approximately 0.2 times the RHD (based on AUC at animal dose of 0.03 mg/kg/day), male offspring had decreased prostatic and seminal vesicular weights, delayed preputial separation and transient nipple development.
-Decreased anogenital distance occurred in male offspring of pregnant rats that received approximately 0.02 times the RHD (based on AUC at animal dose of 0.003 mg/kg/day).
-No abnormalities were observed in female offspring exposed to any dose of Finasteride in utero.
+At oral maternal doses approximately 0.03 times the MRHD (based on AUC at animal dose of 0.03 mg/kg/day), male offspring had decreased prostatic and seminal vesicular weights, delayed preputial separation and transient nipple development.
+Decreased anogenital distance occurred in male offspring of pregnant rats that received approximately 0.003 times the MRHD (based on AUC at animal dose of 0.003 mg/kg/day).
+No abnormalities were observed in female offspring at any maternal dose of Finasteride.

-No developmental abnormalities were observed in the offspring of untreated females mated with Finasteride-treated male rats that received approximately 488 times the RHD (based on AUC at animal dose of 80 mg/kg/day).
-Slightly decreased fertility was observed in male offspring after administration of about 20 times the RHD (based on AUC at animal dose of 3 mg/kg/day) to female rats during late gestation and lactation.
+No developmental abnormalities were observed in the offspring of untreated females mated with Finasteride treated male rats that received approximately 61 times the MRHD (based on AUC at animal dose of 80 mg/kg/day).
+Slightly decreased fertility was observed in male offspring after administration of about 3 times the MRHD (based on AUC at animal dose of 3 mg/kg/day) to female rats during late gestation and lactation.
 No effects on fertility were seen in female offspring under these conditions.

 Finasteride is not indicated for use in women.